 The fvSchemes dictionary in the system directory sets the numerical schemes for terms, such as derivatives in equations, that appear in applications being run.
-This section describes how to specify the schemes in the fvSchemes dictionary; a description of the numerics of the schemes is in section 2.4 of the Programmer's Guide.
+This section describes how to specify the schemes in the fvSchemes dictionary.

 The terms that must typically be assigned a numerical scheme in fvSchemes range from derivatives, e.g. gradient ∇ , and interpolations of values from one set of points to another.
 The aim in OpenFOAM is to offer an unrestricted choice to the user.
 For example, while linear interpolation is effective in many cases, OpenFOAM offers complete freedom to choose from a wide selection of interpolation schemes for all interpolation terms.